Rural Response for Healthy Children:

 Posters, stickers and post cards can be ordered on the Rural Response homepage beginning April 1.

-Our ethically-sourced t-shirts, locally screenprinted by Hijinks!, must be pre-ordered by Good Friday, April 10.
-On that day, all who have joined our online campaign, #LetLoveGoViralRRHC, will be entered into a draw for the full assortment of swag!
+Our ethically-sourced t-shirts, locally screenprinted by Hijinks!, must be pre-ordered by Father's Day, Sunday, June 21st.
+On that day, all who have joined the campaign since Victoria Day will be entered into the #LetLoveGoViralRRHC GIVEAWAY DRAW for an assortment of swag and a sweet something from the Sweethart Baking Experiment!

 - Create your own post showing how you Add to the Beauty during this time.